Table Of Contents

 Introduction

-The best solution will depend on the specifics of the production and the capabilities of the post facility.
-Please reach out to your Post Management contact at Netflix for guidance on your specific title(s).
+The most suitable solution will depend on the specific requirements of each production and the capabilities of the parties involved.
+The information provided here is intended to foster collaboration, encourage discussion, and share our knowledge.
+We encourage you to reach out to your designated Post Management contact at Netflix for guidance tailored to your specific title(s).

 Setting Proper Expectations

-A color grading or review setup at home will be compromised in comparison to expertly designed facility environments that adhere to industry standards for calibration and room lighting.
+A remote color grading or review setup will be compromised in comparison to expertly designed facility environments that adhere to industry standards for calibration and room lighting.
 The compromises will vary for each setup, and ultimately have an effect on color appearance.
-This may be acceptable, especially if the title is looking to make progress in the color grade, versus achieving final delivery within this time of remote work.
+This may be acceptable, especially if the title is looking to make progress in the color grade, versus achieving final delivery.

 Potential Compromises